joelpt/sublimetext-automatic-backups/README.md

 These commands can also be accessed via `Ctrl+Shift+P` or `Cmd+Shift+P`.

 Though this plugin currently has no facility for pruning old backups, this probably won't be a problem for you.
-I have been running some form of this plugin for 2.5 years, and have a total of 27000 backup files stored totalling just 400 MB uncompressed.
+I have been running some form of this plugin for 2.5 years, and have a total of 27000 individual backup files stored totalling just 400 MB uncompressed.
 And I can go back to the very first version of any file I've edited in Sublime Text.

 **Merge from backup history:**